BOOKS

 Sullen Sally is a celebration of friendship.
 The mix of lyrical rhymes and colorful pictures remind children that nobody is expected to feel happy all the time.
 The story provides an opportunity for adults and children to talk about feelings and the meaning of true friendship.
 Everyone will love the whimsical illustrations by Christine Schneider.
 After reading, sing along to the musical version of Sullen Sally.

-Hark It’s Harold the Angel – Oct.
+Hark!
+It’s Harold the Angel – Oct.
 2020

 Hark!
 It’s Harold the Angel encourages readers to discover their own talents and reminds them that a little practice can boost their confidence to do amazing things.
 Cosgrove’s original tale puts a clever twist on the traditional Christmas carol we all know and love.
 Rob Peter’s beautiful illustrations bring the story to life.